albericxcirebla/LLL/README.md

 ### Lower Level Protocol

 Set of Client / Server templates for efficient data handling.
 Processes over 10k connections per server.
-Inhereit and create custom packet types to write a new protocol with ease and no network programming required.
+Inherit and create custom packet types to write a new protocol with ease and no network programming required.

 * Data Server
 * Listening Server